 Remarks:

-1. Values of key must be unique within their common parent element,
+a) Values of key must be unique within their common parent element,

-2. The order of the values in the corresponding list is identified by the numerical value of their attribute index, in ascending order.
+b) The order of the values in the corresponding list is identified by the numerical value of their attribute index, in ascending order.
 Therefore, indices must be unique within one list,

-3. In case of strings, the whitespaces deserve extra mention: To avoid mistakes, whitespaces are not to be used at beginning and end of a string.
+c) In case of strings, the whitespaces deserve extra mention: To avoid mistakes, whitespaces are not to be used at beginning and end of a string.

-Example
+EXAMPLE

 <custom_attributes_list>